The California Mid-State Fair opened in 1946 at the Paso Robles Event Center, and has been held in Paso Robles every summer since.

 Throughout the fair you can find beer and wine gardens hosted by local breweries and wineries, and can often find food to go with your drink at the same place.

-The biggest addition to the fair this year was the Ice Bar, a bar and seating that were literally made of ice!
+The biggest addition to the fair in 2019 was the Ice Bar, a bar and seating that were literally made of ice!

 With the hot summer days of Paso Robles this was a welcome addition, and the perfect way to enjoy a drink before heading back into the sun.